Tofu: Japan

 Tofu was introduced to Japan by Zen Buddhist monks, who initially called it "Chinese curd" (唐符, tōfu).
 The earliest Japanese document concerning tofu refers to the dish being served as an offering at the Kasuga Shrine in Nara in 1183.

 The tofu that was introduced from China is thought to have originally been hard tofu such as island tofu from Okinawa, hard tofu from Hakusan City in Ishikawa Prefecture, Gokayama City in Toyama Prefecture, and Iya region in Tokushima Prefecture.
-A firm variation of tofu was introduced in Tosa Province, today's Kochi Prefecture, by Mr. Park, the lord of Akizuki Castle and prisoner of war following the Japanese invasions of Korea (1592–1598) and he was given a town and generous protection, and his family and subordinates ran many hard tofu shops and had a monopoly on them.
 Gradually, production methods were devised to produce smooth tofu with a pleasant texture, and modern silken tofu was born.
 The book Tofu Hyakuchin (豆腐百珍), published in 1782 of the Edo period, lists 100 recipes for cooking tofu.

 Southeast Asia

-In Southeast Asia, tofu was introduced to the region by Chinese immigrants from Fujian province, as evidenced by many countries in Southeast Asia referring to tofu using the Min Nan Chinese word for either soft or firm tofu, or "tāu-hū" or "tāu-goaⁿ" respectively.
-In Indonesia, Malaysia, Singapore, Thailand, Cambodia, Myanmar, the Philippines and Vietnam, tofu is widely available and used in many local dishes.

-Tofu is called tahu in Indonesia, and Indonesian dishes such as tahu sumbat, taugeh tahu, asinan, siomay and some curries, often add slices of tofu.
-Tahu goreng, tahu isi and tahu sumedang are popular fried tofu snacks.
+The Javanese society of Mataram had gained knowledge of making bean curd (in Old Javanese: tahu) by the time said item was listed among foods served in a ceremonial feast for Balitung off an inscription dated 902 CE, but long after soy beans (kaḍle) were introduced to Javan cultivation by South Indian traders based on morphological comparisons to Indian soy varieties and linguistic evidence.

-Tofu is called tauhu in Malaysia and Singapore.
-Malaysian and Singaporean Indians use tofu in their cuisine, such as in Indian mee goreng, and rojak pasembor.
+Tofu is called tauhu (from Hokkien) or taufu (from Cantonese) in Malaysia and Singapore.
+Malaysian and Singaporean Indians use tofu in their cuisine, such as in Indian mee goreng, rojak and pasembor.
 Peranakan cuisine often uses tofu, as in Penang curry noodles and laksa.
 Indonesia, Thailand, Malaysia, and the Philippines are major producers of tofu and have plants in many municipalities.

-Tofu in the Philippines is widely eaten as the breakfast snack tahô (soft tofu, from Philippine Hokkien 豆腐 "tāu-hū"), or as tokwa (dry, firm tofu that is usually fried, from Philippine Hokkien 豆乾 "tāu-goaⁿ"), which is a staple alternative to meat in main meals and in numerous regional dishes.
-Tofu was introduced to the archipelago in the 10th to 13th centuries by Song dynasty Chinese mariners and merchants, along with many other foods that became staples of the Philippine diet.
-The use and production of tofu were first limited to urban centers with influential Chinese minorities, such as Cebu or Tondo, but quickly spread to even remote native villages and islands.